simon h. fell biography

 2014 brought a major new commission from the Marsden Jazz Festival; The Ragging Of Time was premiered in October 2014 and subsequently broadcast by BBC Radio 3.

-In 2015 Simon undertook a major archive project, identifying, restoring and preparing performing versions of Derek Bailey's archive of his compositions from the 1960s.
+In 2015 Simon undertook a significant archive project, identifying, restoring and preparing performing versions of Derek Bailey's substantial repertoire of compositions from the 1960s.
 Three concerts of ensemble, duo and solo pieces were presented at the Huddersfield Contemporary Music Festival in November 2015; the performance of the substantial Bailey ensemble work Ping, and a similarly restored piece by Paul Rutherford, were broadcast live by BBC Radio 3's Hear and Now programme.
 A selection of these works were also performed in Philadelphia in 2016.

 an excerpt from Simon's solo improvisation Marcel Duchamp from Roland Ramanan's Caesura album (mp3: 3 mins.
 2.8 Mb)